-Under the new data protection regulation (GDPR), both data controllers and data processors must maintain a record of their processing activities if certain conditions are met (article 30 of the GDPR).
+Under the European general data protection regulation (GDPR), both controllers and processors of personal data must maintain a record of their processing activities unless they are exempted (article 30 of the GDPR).

-However, the content of the register of the processing activities is different depending on whether they act as a data controller or a data processor with regard to a specific processing activities.
+However, the information to be provided in such record varies depending on whether they act as a data controller or a data processor with regard to a specific processing activities.

 1. When is it necessary to maintain a record of processing activities?

-Controllers or processors must maintain a record of their processing activities when they meet one of the following conditions:
+Controllers or processors must maintain a record of their processing activities if they meet at least one of the following conditions:

-- They carry out processing activities that is likely to result in high risk for rights and freedom of the individuals
+- They carry out processing activities that are likely to result in high risk for rights and freedom of the individuals;

 The content of the register varies depending on whether the company is acting as a controller or a processor with regard to the concerned processing activities.

-Each controller must maintain a record of processing activities under its responsibility and it should contain the following information:
+Each controller must maintain a record of the processing activities under its responsibility that must contain the following information:

 - Name and contact details of the controller, joint controller, controller’s representative and the data protection officer